floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 # hidden-gems-movies

-A mini-project exploring movies of the IMDB dataset that have high ratings but low popularity
+A mini-project exploring movies of the IMDB dataset that have high ratings but low popularity.
+Completed as part of the Python for Data Science MOOC on edx.

 Main tools used:
 ##### Python, Pandas, NumPy, Matplotlib, JupyterNotebook